Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

-{\textbf{Experiments on blast furnace data.} We first verify the effectiveness of the proposed TLCp procedures on a real blast furnace problem.
-The experimental data sets are collected from two typical Chinese blast furnaces with an inner volume of about $2500 ~\text{m}^3$ and $750 ~\text{m}^3$, labeled as blast furnaces A and B, respectively.
-There are only $395$ valid samples (after omitting some missing values) for the blast furnace A and $800$ valid samples for the blast furnace B. Our target task is to correctly predict the hot metal silicon content for the blast furnace A with the help of one source task from the blast furnace B. Table \ref{Tab1} presents features that are relevant for predicting the hot metal silicon content for these two blast furnaces.
-Some lagged terms are also treated as inputs, due to the ($2-8\text{h}$) time delay for the blast furnace outputs responding to the inputs.
-Here, we determine the time delay for the variables of both blast furnaces as $4$.
-We also add a bias column to the data of each task to learn the bias.
-From now on, we will use the $z$-score to standardize the features of data (except for the categorical features) and add a bias column to learn the bias among tasks.}
+We first verify the effectiveness of the proposed TLCp procedures on a real blast furnace problem. {The experimental datasets are collected from two typical Chinese blast furnaces with an inner volume of about $2500 ~\text{m}^3$ and $750 ~\text{m}^3$, labeled as blast furnaces A and B, respectively \citep{gao2013rule,chen2019linear}. }There are only $395$ valid samples (after omitting some missing values) for furnace A and $800$ valid samples for furnace B. Our target task is to predict the hot metal silicon content for furnace A with the help of one source task from furnace B. Table \ref{Tab1} presents features that are relevant for predicting the hot metal silicon content for these two furnaces.
+Four lagged terms are also treated as inputs, due to the ($2-8\text{h}$) time delay for furnace outputs to respond to inputs.